nkapa/CraiglistSearchAlert/README.md

 # Find the Best Local Restaurants
 This program uses the Zomato API to find the best local restaurants in the city of your choosing.
-However, the Zomato API may not have data on the city you specify.
+Caveat: The Zomato API may not have data on the city you specify.

 # To Run the Program
 Install the necessary python packages: